Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Introduction

-A straight-forward approach to deal with irregular time intervals and missingness is to aggregate measurements into discrete time intervals and add missingness indicators respectively.
+A straight-forward approach to deal with irregular time intervals and missingness is to aggregate measurements into discrete time intervals and add missingness indicators, respectively.
 However, this suppresses important fine-grained information because the granularity of observed time-series may differ from patient to patient based on the underlying medical condition.
-Existing sequence models for clinical time-series \citep{che2018recurrent} and other interpolation-based models \citep{shukla2019interpolation} address this issue by learnable imputation or interpolation strategies.
+Existing sequence models for clinical time-series \citep{che2018recurrent} and other interpolation-based models \citep{shukla2019interpolation} address this issue by including a learnable imputation or interpolation component.
 Such techniques add undesirable noise and extra overhead to the model which usually worsens as the time-series become increasingly sparse.
-It is also unreasonable to impute clinical variables without careful consideration of the domain knowledge about each variable which is nontrivial to obtain.
+These models rely on an effective imputation/interpolation scheme in order to achieve strong performance on the target task.
+But it is unreasonable to impute clinical variables without careful consideration of the domain knowledge about each variable which might be non-trivial to obtain.

-Considering these shortcomings, we design a framework that does not need to perform any such operations and directly builds a model \textit{based on only the observations that are available in the data}.
-Thus, unlike conventional approaches which view each time-series as a matrix of dimensions \#features x \#time-steps, our model regards each time-series as a set of observation triplets (a triple containing time, variable, and value).
-The proposed STraTS (which stands for \textbf{S}elf-supervised \textbf{Tra}nsformer for \textbf{T}ime-\textbf{S}eries) model embeds these triplets by using a novel Continuous Value Embedding (CVE) scheme to avoid the need for binning continuous values before embedding them.
-The use of CVE for embedding time preserves the fine grained information which is lost when the time-axis is discretized.
-STraTS encodes contextual information of observation triplets by using a Transformer-based architecture with multi-head attention.
+Considering these shortcomings, we design a framework that does not need to perform any such operations and directly builds a model \textit{based only on the observations that are available in the data}.
+Thus, unlike conventional approaches which view each time-series as a matrix of certain dimensions (\#features $\times$ \#time-steps), our model regards each time-series as a set of observation triplets (a triple containing time, variable, and value) without the necessity for aggregation or imputation.
+The proposed STraTS (acronym for \textbf{S}elf-supervised \textbf{Tra}nsformer for \textbf{T}ime-\textbf{S}eries) model embeds these triplets by using a novel Continuous Value Embedding (CVE) scheme to avoid the need for binning continuous values before embedding them.
+The use of CVE for representing the time dimension preserves the fine grained information which is lost when the time-axis is discretized.
+STraTS encodes contextual information of observation triplets using a Transformer-based architecture with multi-head attention.
 We choose this over recurrent neural network (RNN) architectures because the sequential nature of RNN models hinders parallel processing while the Transformer bypasses this by using self-attention to attend from every token to every other token in a single step.